-The best of intentions don’t always produce the best results.
-But great planning usually does, along with the commitment to follow through.
+When it comes to ways to take care of your home, the best of intentions don’t always produce the best results.
+But excellent planning usually does, along with the commitment to follow through.

 That’s good advice no matter what the endeavor, including when it comes to “best practices” for keeping your home well-organized, looking its best, and more.

 Here are several ideas for putting you back in charge of your home vs. letting it control you.

 Make a habit of organizing all paperwork, including warranty info, insurance policies, receipts for repairs and remodeling projects, and so on.
 This will simplify things come tax time, should a system or major appliance break, or if you’re getting ready to put your house on the market.
 Also, make sure the MA Land and Title Records listing for your property is accurate and up-to-date.
 Doing so will help take care of your home if anything ever comes up that requires accurate paperwork.

 Expect the unexpected